 Dublin’s Dublinia Arch and Christ Church Cathedral (The Cathedral of the Holy Trinity).
 Photo by Donaldytong.

 Ireland’s capital is a lively, beautiful Georgian city with great culture, impressive architecture, history up to the shillelaghs and wild pubs.
-See Dublin guide.
+See Dublin travel.

 The famous Moher cliffs walk beside the Atlantic Ocean in County Clare.
 Photo by Gerald Tapp.

 Moving north up the Atlantic coast to County Clare, hikers should stroll the Moher cliffs, various castles and the Burren in County Clare, an extraordinary limestone range with a unique floral habitat.